Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Find additional links to data queries related to asthma and COPD on the Asthma and COPD topic pages of the Utah Environmental Public Health Tracking web portal.

-The information provided above is from the Department of Health's Center for Health Data IBIS-PH web site (http://ibis.health.state.gov).
+The information provided above is from the Utah Department of Health and Human Services IBIS-PH web site (http://ibis.health.state.gov).
 The information published on this website may be reproduced without permission.
-Please use the following citation: " Retrieved Tue, 28 March 2023 21:44:21 from Department of Health, Center for Health Data, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".
+Please use the following citation: " Retrieved Mon, 18 March 2024 20:29:26 from Utah Department of Health and Human Services, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".